top of page

 Fortunately, the city was nothing like what I expected.

 After leaving Dallas, we headed south to our next campground at I-35 RV Park and Resort.
-This park was a conveniently located right off of the interstate and along our planned pathway to Galveston.
+The park has recently rebranded itself as Blue Sky I-35 RV Park.
+This park was conveniently located right off of the interstate and along our planned pathway to Galveston.

 photo courtesy of I-35 RV Park and Resort